Zunyi Guizhou, China Travel Guide

 A liquor with centuries of history and local pride.

-Zunyi is a compelling destination for travelers in search of an authentic Chinese experience away from more commercialized centers.
-This city, rich in history and natural splendor, offers unique attractions and activities for various interests.
+Zunyi is a compelling destination for people traveling in search of an authentic Chinese an experience separate from more commercialized centers.
+This city, with a rich history and natural splendor, offers unique attractions and activities for various interests.

 Visit the Zunyi Conference Site for historical insight.
 Explore Fenghuang Mountain Park for panoramic views.
 Hike through the Chishui Danxia Landform, an UNESCO World Heritage site, with its red sandstone cliffs plus waterfalls.
 Enjoy local markets and traditional architecture.